melleprise/statistics-for-wp-free-simple-save/README.md

 == Description ==

-**WP Statistics Free - Simple & Easy** provides basic, privacy-focused analytics for WordPress.
+**Statistics for WP - Free, Simple & Save** provides basic, privacy-focused analytics for WordPress.
 The plugin is lightweight, free of ads, and respects user privacy by not using cookies or tracking personal data.
 Key statistics like visitor counts, devices, browsers, and referrers are stored locally with minimal impact on performance.

 ### Key Features: